Leefarmer83/Translate-It/TESTING.md

 action taken | expected result | pass/fail
 ------------ | --------------- | ---------
-Clicked on search word now | Navigates to words.html | pass Clicked on every category (9) | Taken to the category and olny words that belong to that category show | pass
+Clicked on search word now | Navigates to words.html | pass Clicked on every category (9) | Taken to the category and only words that belong to that category show | pass

 **HTML validator:**
 Errors are seen, this is expected due to the validator not handling Flask inside the HTML